ikomachi226/mysql-heatwave-workshop_jp/Lab2.md

-# Lab 2: Create compute instance bastion host
+# Lab 2: Create a compute instance as a bastion host

 ## Key Objectives:

-- Learn how to create Compute instance on Oracle Cloud
+- Learn how to create a compute instance in a specific compartment

 ## Introduction